WalletHub, Financial Company

 @WalletHub

-With that being said, all the major credit card networks offer a $0 liability guarantee for fraudulent credit card transactions.
+It's noteworthy that all the major credit card networks offer a $0 liability guarantee for fraudulent credit card transactions.
 If your chip card is ever skimmed, you won’t be responsible for any fraudulent charges.
 In addition, federal law limits your liability to $50 if you report any fraudulent charges within 60 days of them appearing on your credit card statement.

 People also ask